November 1, 2017

 When there isn’t enough time in the day, outdoor lighting can illuminate gardens at night

-As healing gardens take root in medical centers around the country, these facilities need more options for outdoor installations and lighting design—and catenary lighting would be an enchanting and practical addition to those plans.
+As healing gardens take root in medical centers around the country, these facilities need more options for outdoor installations and lighting design—and outdoor pendant lighting would be an enchanting and practical addition to those plans.
 By hanging luminaires from catenary cables, more space is available for plants and walkways.

-At Visa Lighting, we are committed to manufacturing luminaires that maintain quality healthcare environments, and our new line of outdoor pendants is no exception.
+At Visa Lighting, we are committed to manufacturing luminaires that maintain quality healthcare environments, and our new line of outdoor pendant lighting fixtures and accessories is no exception.
 These three product families, available for catenary or canopy mount, will bridge the gap between the interior and exterior lighting needs of healthcare environments.
 The two images above show a rendering of the Zume catenary globe pendant in a desktop virtual reality scene.

 Many hospitals bustle with stressful activity around the clock.
 From healing gardens, entryways, and outdoor paths to rooftop terraces, dining areas, and courtyards, outdoor pendants allow patients and staff to connect with nature—no matter the time of day.